Theropod/pywps-flask/README.rst

     $ kill -15 <PID RETURNED PREVIOUSLY>

 ==============
-Local Deployment
+Deployment to Production Server
 ==============

-see https://pywps.readthedocs.io/en/latest/deployment.html for Nginx + gunicorn
+See https://pywps.readthedocs.io/en/latest/deployment.html for Nginx + gunicorn.
+Note that gunicorn and pywps should be installed in the same python interpreter.

+The gunicorn systemctl service name should be gunicorn instead of gunicorn3.

 ==============
 Docker  images